► The Pitch

 What are you going to say?
 Go!

-"Hi, my name is Brenda.
+"Hi, I'm Brenda.
 I've written ten books.
 May I pitch my latest idea before you reach your floor?

 Note that in 30 - 45 seconds I did 4 things.